tmayoff/ric/README.md

-# ric
-Run In Container
+# ric, Run In Container

 A simple utility for running arbitrary commands in container